Skip to content

 • --queue string required

 • The name of the queue that corresponds to the event notification rule.
+If no rule is provided, all event notification rules associated with the queue will be deleted.

-notification get
+notification list

-wrangler r2 bucket notification get <NAME>
+wrangler r2 bucket notification list <NAME>

 • NAME string required